Skip to content

 What may become commercial

-• Premium components and advanced UI patterns (dashboard-grade building blocks).
+• Premium UI components and advanced patterns.

-• Priority support and higher-touch help for teams.
+• Priority support and higher-touch assistance.

 Current status